czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 ## **9. Surveys**

 When creating surveys for research, make sure your questions include qualitative data.
-Qualitative data doesn’t involve numbers and usually involves open-ended questions that analyze consumer behaviours.
+Qualitative data doesn’t involve numbers and usually involves open-ended questions.
+That analyze consumer behaviours.

 You can email your surveys to customers on social media or by adding them to your website.